 You may set the PX3TS so that it automatically reports the latest readings or states of one or multiple sensors by sending a message or email or simply recording the report in a log.
-These sensors can be either internal or environmental sensors as listed below.
+These sensors can be either internal or environmental sensors listed below.

-- Inlet sensors, including RMS current, RMS voltage, active power, apparent power, power factor and active energy. - Outlet sensors, including RMS current, RMS voltage, active power, apparent power, power factor, active energy and outlet state (for outlet-switching capable PDUs only). - PDU sensors, including two DC 12V power supply sensors. - Transfer switch sensors, including inlet phase sync angle, active inlet, operational state, phase sync, overload and transfer switch status. - Overcurrent protector sensors, including RMS current and tripping state - Peripheral device sensors, which can be any Raritan environmental sensor packages connected to the PX3TS, such as temperature or humidity sensors.
+- Inlet sensors, including RMS current, RMS voltage, active power, apparent power, power factor and active energy. - Outlet state sensors, which are available on outlet-switching capable PDUs only. - Overcurrent protector sensors, including RMS current and tripping state. - Peripheral device sensors, which can be any Raritan environmental sensor packages connected to the PX3TS, such as temperature or humidity sensors.

-An example of this action is available in the section titled Send Sensor Report Example (on page 371).
+An example of this action is available in the section titled Send Sensor Report Example (on page 394).

 - 1. Choose Device Settings > Event Rules > + New Action - 2.
-Select "Send sensor report" from the Action list. - 3.
-In the Destination Actions section, select the method(s) to report sensor readings or states.
+Select "Send sensor report" from the Action list. - In the Destination Actions section, select the method(s) to report sensor readings or states.
 The number of available methods varies, depending on how many messaging actions have been created.